The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Introduction

+In the additive gradient noise setting, a variety of techniques have been proposed to improve transient performance.
+For the case of least squares regression, a dramatic speedup can be achieved via careful manipulation of the stepsize or by using acceleration~\cite{kakade_accelerated_stochastic,kakade_step_decay}.
+Kulunchakov and Mairal~\cite{kulunchakov2019} also show that any algorithm that converges linearly for smooth and strongly convex objectives in the noiseless setting can be converted into an algorithm that converges optimally (up to log factors) when additive noise is included.

+Ghadimi and Lan~\cite{ghadimi-lan1} propose the AC-SA algorithm, which is a modification of Nesterov's Fast Gradient method that has near-optimal iteration complexity in the smooth and strongly convex setting.
+Besides characterizing the convergence of the average iterates, they also estimate the performance of the algorithm on a single problem instance.
+Building on this work, Cohen et al.~\cite{cohen2018} propose the algorithm AGD+, a ``lazy'' (dual averaging) counterpart of AC-SA for the smooth and convex setting, along with its extension $\mu$AGD+ for the strongly convex setting.
+In the strongly convex setting, $\mu$AGD+ improves on the convergence bound of the AC-SA algorithm, but does not achieve the lower complexity bound.
+In particular, applying \cite[Corollary B.5]{cohen2018} with $\gamma_i = c\sqrt{m/L}$ yields the bound

+where we used the definition of strong convexity to bound the distance to optimality in terms of the optimality gap.
+The parameter $c\in(0,\sqrt{L/m}]$ can be chosen to trade off rate and sensitivity for this algorithm; however, we show that the resulting trade-off is strictly suboptimal (see \cref{fig:FmL_cloud}).

-However, GDDS can perform poorly in practice.
-This is because algorithms are typically run for a predetermined number of iterations (or time budget), or until a predetermined error level is reached.
-In such settings, it has been shown that transient performance can be dramatically improved through careful manipulation of the stepsize or by using acceleration \cite{kakade_accelerated_stochastic,kakade_step_decay}.
-One way to exploit the rapid convergence of the transient phase is to use a piecewise constant stepsize, effectively dividing the convergence into \emph{epochs} where the parameters are held constant within each epoch.
-This can be done on a predetermined schedule, or by using a statistical test to detect the phase transition which then triggers the parameter change \cite{toulis_convergence_diagnostic}.
-When the gradient noise is due to sampling a finite-sum objective function, other strategies include incremental gradient (or variance reduction) methods~\cite{svrg,saga}.
-Specific algorithms have also been studied in the stochastic case, such as Stochastic Gradient Descent~\cite{bach} and the Multi-Stage Accelerated Stochastic Gradient method~\cite{M-ASG} that resets the momentum periodically.
+None of the above algorithms achieve the optimal iteration complexity in the smooth strongly convex setting.
+One way to achieve the optimal complexity, however, is to exploit the rapid convergence of the transient phase by using a piecewise constant stepsize, effectively dividing the convergence into \emph{epochs} or \emph{stages}.
+This can be done on a predetermined schedule, or by using a statistical test to detect the phase transition which then triggers the parameter change \cite{toulis_convergence_diagnostic,cohen2018}.
+In Ghadimi and Lan's companion paper~\cite{ghadimi-lan2}, for instance, they propose a multi-stage version of AC-SA that achieves the optimal expected rate of convergence (up to constants) in this setting.
+Aybat et al.~\cite{M-ASG} build on Nesterov's Accelerated Stochastic Gradient method to construct the Multi-Stage Accelerated Stochastic Gradient method (M-ASG).
+This algorithm simultaneously achieves optimal iteration complexity (again, up to constants) in both deterministic and stochastic cases without knowledge of the noise parameters.\looseness=-1